Working Well Together Requires a Process

 Success Through Effective Communication

-It is my wish that you’ve found this very general overview of my business engagement process helpful and you see value in the organized manner in which I serve clients most successfully.
+I hope that you’ve found this general overview of my business engagement process helpful and you see value in the organized manner in which I serve clients most successfully.

-Depending on your policies and workflow process, this can be more organized and detailed or less so than this.
+We can organize this workflow process to make it consistent with your internal policies and processes.
 Flexibility is essential to creating a productive working relationship, too.
-But, working without any project management or workflow process is too costly and therefore infeasible for this consultant.
+But, working with no project management or workflow process is too costly and therefore infeasible for this consultant.

-Accordingly, we can discuss the process further at any point during the evolution of our relationship and any particulars once we’re under an agreement.
+We can discuss the process further at any point during the evolution of our relationship and any details once we’re under an agreement.
 While nothing on this page or site guarantees that our working relationship will be perfect or achieve any goals you have, open communication is critical for me to perform with excellence as your remote strategic content communications consultant.
 It leads to the most favorable outcomes for our work together.

-Now that you have a clearer idea of how we’ll get started, please contact me today about your work.
+Now you have a clearer idea of how we’ll get started, so please contact me today about your work.
 I look forward to hearing from you about your project.